-- 1. The County will determine, purchase and maintain the necessary equipment to be used by the employees covered in Appendix A of this Agreement.
-Such equipment shall include but not be limited to the following: - a.
+1. The County will determine, purchase and maintain the necessary equipment to be used by the employees.
+Such equipment shall include but not be limited to the following:

+- a.
 Body armor

 - b.
 Handcuffs

 - c.
 Handcuff case

 - d.
 Pepper spray

 - e.
-Pepper spray holster
+Pepper spray holder

 - f.
-Transport Jackets
+Transport jackets

 - g.
-Identification badges
+Identification badges (breast/belt badge, wallet badge with case)

 - h.
-Cell phones
+Cell phone

 - i.
 Cell phone case

 - j.
 Utility Belts

 - k.
-SMYC inclement gear (one (1) set)
+SMYC inclement gear (one(1) set)

 - i.
 Coat

 - ii.
 Hat

 - iii.
 Gloves

 - iv.
 Boots

-- 2. The County agrees to provide a \$225.00 annual stipend on the employee's first paycheck in January, for the repair and/or replacement of equipment, clothing, or any other personal items damaged during the performance of job duties.
+- 2. If, while on duty and in the course of employment, an employee sustains irreversible damage to work clothing, eye glasses, contact lenses, or hearing aids, the County agrees to provide a \$225.00 annual maximum stipend on their first paycheck in January toward replacement of the item(s).
 No employee may grieve or arbitrate this provision.

+- 3. Employees are required to wear County-issued safety equipment during their assigned shifts.